HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Related Work

-In the context of WAS, where video frame rates are typically low, conventional VFI methods struggle to cope with the sudden and rapid motions often encountered in WAS video feeds.
+In the context of wide-area monitoring, where video frame rates are typically low, conventional VFI methods struggle to cope with the sudden and rapid motions often encountered in wide-angle video feeds.
 This limitation arises from their heavy reliance on assumptions of constant and linear motion.
-Therefore, RefSR is a more viable approach for spatio-temporal resolution enhancement in WAS videos, since it can employ the $LR$ frame information at the generated output when accurate motion estimation or $REF$-$LR$ registration is not possible.
+Therefore, RefSR is a more viable approach for spatio-temporal resolution enhancement in wide-angle videos, since it can employ the $LR$ frame information at the generated output when accurate motion estimation or $REF$-$LR$ registration is not possible.
 In other words, RefSR combines the advantages of SISR and VFI to generate high-quality artifact-free HSTR videos.

 \vimeoh{256} \vimeow{448}